 Background

 Knowledge translation (KT) is a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to yield beneficial outcomes for society.
-Researchers’ active participation in decision making processes is critical for effective KT.
-This paper presents a review of evidence on low- and middle- income (LMIC) researchers’ KT capacity, practice and interventions for enhancing their KT practice (support) with the aim of identifying gaps and informing future research and interventions.
+Effective KT requires researchers to play an active role in promoting evidence uptake.
+This paper presents a systematised review of evidence on low- and middle- income (LMIC) researchers’ KT capacity, practice and interventions for enhancing their KT practice (support) with the aim of identifying gaps and informing future research and interventions.

 Methods

-An electronic search for peer reviewed journals focusing on LMIC researchers’ KT capacity, practice and support, authored in English and from the earliest records available to February 2019, was conducted using PubMed and Scopus.
-Selected studies were appraised using the Mixed Methods Appraisal Tool and a narrative synthesis used to summarise emergent themes.
+An electronic search for peer reviewed publications focusing on LMIC researchers’ KT capacity, practice and support across all academic fields, authored in English and from the earliest records available to February 2019, was conducted using PubMed and Scopus.
+Selected studies were appraised using the Mixed Methods Appraisal Tool, data pertaining to publication characteristics and study design extracted and an a priori thematic analysis of reported research findings completed.

 Results